CEOofMicrosoft/EPA141A_Group12/README.md

 The analysis mostly relies on the EMA Workbench framework.
 That framework, and the other Python dependencies are included in the [requirements.txt](https://github.com/CEOofMicrosoft/EPA141A_Group12/blob/main/requirements.txt) file.
 ## Model
 The model is included in the folder and is mostly unchanged, except for the following files:
-- [problem_formulation.py](https://github.com/CEOofMicrosoft/EPA141A_Group12/blob/main/problem_formulation.py): our custom problem formulation is included in problem_formulation
+- [problem_formulation.py](https://github.com/CEOofMicrosoft/EPA141A_Group12/blob/main/problem_formulation.py): our custom problem formulation is included in problem_formulation, it is problem formulation 6, with seperated outcomes, focusing on dike A2, while also having split the investment costs, damages and the Room for River costs per location
 - [funs_generate_network.py](https://github.com/CEOofMicrosoft/EPA141A_Group12/blob/main/funs_generate_network.py): a typo has been fixed preventing it to run on DelftBlue
-- [dike_model_function.py](https://github.com/CEOofMicrosoft/EPA141A_Group12/blob/main/dike_model_function.py): we have seperated the RfR outcomes, so we can examine the outcomes seperately for each location
+- [dike_model_function.py](https://github.com/CEOofMicrosoft/EPA141A_Group12/blob/main/dike_model_function.py): we have seperated the reported RfR outcomes, so we can examine the outcomes seperately for each location
 ## Analysis
 - [Analysis_Step1_Sensitivity_Analysis.ipynb](https://github.com/CEOofMicrosoft/EPA141A_Group12/blob/main/Analysis_Step1_Sensitivity_Analysis.ipynb): Jupyter Notebook file containing the senstivity analysis
 - [Analysis_Step2_Scenario_Discovery.ipynb](https://github.com/CEOofMicrosoft/EPA141A_Group12/blob/main/Analysis_Step2_Scenario_Discovery.ipynb): Jupyter Notebook file containing the scenario discovery
-- [Analysis_Step2_Scenario_Discovery.ipynb](https://github.com/CEOofMicrosoft/EPA141A_Group12/blob/main/Analysis_Step3_MORDM.ipynb): Jupyter Notebook file containing the mulit-scenario MORDM
+- [Analysis_Step3_MORDM.ipynb](https://github.com/CEOofMicrosoft/EPA141A_Group12/blob/main/Analysis_Step3_MORDM.ipynb): Jupyter Notebook file containing the mulit-scenario MORDM
-- [Analysis_Step2_Scenario_Discovery.ipynb](https://github.com/CEOofMicrosoft/EPA141A_Group12/blob/main/Analysis_Step4_Robustness.ipynb): Jupyter Notebook file containing the robustness analysis
+- [Analysis_Step4_Robustness.ipynb](https://github.com/CEOofMicrosoft/EPA141A_Group12/blob/main/Analysis_Step4_Robustness.ipynb): Jupyter Notebook file containing the robustness analysis
 - [run_MORDM_script.py](https://github.com/CEOofMicrosoft/EPA141A_Group12/blob/main/run_MORDM_script.py): Python script for running the optimization and saving the results to an external file
 ## EMA Workbench Modification
 - [optimization_fixed.py](https://github.com/CEOofMicrosoft/EPA141A_Group12/blob/main/optimization_fixed.py): this file should replace optimization.py in EMA Workbench for our code to run well, as it includes changes to how archives are read and processed.
 With the original version, the archives wouldn't be read in the right way.